aaronsomo/top-nfl-colleges/readme.md

 #### To Install node-modules and pod files:

-cd into app root directory and run `npm install` from the app root application directory, cd into the `/ios` directory and run `npm pod install`
+cd into app root directory and run `npm install`. from the app root application directory, cd into the `/ios` directory and run `npm pod install`.

 #### To run application: